luckymanu1116/FinalProject/README.md

 * Integration test has been setup and some test cases were present on it for the login page and the register page, I'M using pycharm for my integration test.<br>

-* [Note: readme file was delete while i'm pushing my code today(April 11) so i need to update it again.]
+* [Note: readme file was deleted while i'm pushing my code today(April 11) so i need to update it again.]